rikkeuldbaek/DadJokeGenerator_LA_FP/README.md

 # **5.4 Methods**
 ### **GPT 2**
-For this project I have used the transformer model GPT-2 which is pretrained on a very large corpus of English text data.
+For this project I have used the transformer model GPT-2 which has been pretrained on a very large corpus of English text data.
 The language model comes in different sizes: GPT-Small, GPT-Medium, GPT-Large, and GPT-XL, and due to computational limiations the smallest GPT model is used (GPT-Small with 124 million parameters).
-The GPT-2 model is trained to find the next word in sentences, and is thus ideal for the purpose of this final project.
-The gpt-2 model is available via ```HuggingFace```, please see resources for further information.
+The GPT-2 model is trained to find the next word in sentences, thus being ideal for the purpose of this final project.
+The GPT-2 model is available via ```HuggingFace```, please see resources for further information.

 <br>

 ### **RNN**
+Similarly I will be using a recurrent neural network (RNN) to generate dad jokes.
 RNNs are a type of sophisticated neural networks where the connection between the nodes are circular, thus being able to account for the sequential and temporal aspects of language.
 However, simple RNNs have a hard time dealing with long distance dependencies which are found in the nature of language, i.e., words from long ago have less impact than words from recent time (also known as the vanishing gradient problem).
 To overcome this problem, I have introduced a Gated Recurrent Unit layer (GRU) with 350 units in my RNN model.
-GRUs are an improved version of the simple RNN, as they are able avoid phasing out the information through time, thus storing relevant information from long time ago.
-The RNN of this project is constructed using tools from ```Keras - TensorFlow```.
+GRUs are an improved version of the simple RNNs, as they are able avoid phasing out the information through time, thus storing relevant information from long time ago.
+The RNN model of this project is constructed using tools from ```Keras - TensorFlow```, please see resources for further information.

 <br>